shangleyi/insightface-training-note/README.md

 ![](https://github.com/shangleyi/insightface-training-note/raw/master/QQ截图20180906082939.png)

 ## MobileFaceNet training process
 The first two steps are from: https://github.com/deepinsight/insightface/issues/214.
 The dataset I used combined the ms1m-v1 dataset from InsightFace and a private dataset.
-The private dataset contains 1,900,000 raw photos of 50,000 identities.
+The private dataset contains 1,900,000 raw photos of 50,000 identities collected from Chinese social media Weibo, QQ, Wechat, Tik Tok, etc.

 After 140k iteration the highest accuracy on agedb-30 is 89.333%.
 Then I used the 89.333% model as the pretrained model and trained with argument "--lr_steps='100000,140000,160000'".
 After 400k iteration the highest accuracy on agedb-30 is 94.817%.